daisubc/ADCHEM2024/keynote_speakers.md

 - [11] TA Badgwell, KH Liu, NA Subrahmanya, WD Liu, MH Kovalski, “Adaptive PID Controller Tuning via Deep Reinforcement Learning”, U.S. patent 1095073, granted February 9, 2021.
 - [12] RD Bartusiak, S Bitar, DL DeBari, BG Houk, D Stevens, B Fitzpatrick, P Sloan, “Open Process Automation: A Standards-Based, Open, Secure, Interoperable Process Control Architecture”, Control Engineering Practice 121, 105034, (2022).

+## Biography
+**Thomas A. (Tom) Badgwell Ph.D.,** is Chief Technology Officer with Collaborative Systems Integration and lives in Clinton, New Jersey.
+He received a BS degree from Rice University and MS and PhD degrees from the University of Texas at Austin, all in Chemical Engineering.
+Tom’s career has focused on modeling, optimization, and control of chemical processes, with past positions at SETPOINT, Fisher/Rosemount, Rice University, Aspen Technology and ExxonMobil.
+He is a fellow of AIChE and a past Director of the CAST division, from which he received the Computing Practice Award in 2013.
+He has served as an Associate Editor for the Journal of Process Control, and as an Industrial Trustee of the CACHE Corporation.
+He was inducted into Control Magazine’s Automation Hall of Fame in 2022.

+**Don Bartusiak** is currently President of Collaborative Systems Integration and Co-chair of The Open Process Automation Forum of The Open Group.
+In October 2020, Don retired as Chief Engineer, Process Control for ExxonMobil Research and Engineering with 33 years of experience.
+At ExxonMobil, he implemented real-time artificial intelligence, linear and nonlinear model predictive control, and real-time optimization applications.
+From 1977 to 1984, he was a Research Engineer for Bethlehem Steel.
+Don received a BS from the University of Pennsylvania and MS and PhD degrees from Lehigh University.
+He has published 10 journal articles and is co-inventor on 5 patents.

 # Keynote 3 - Prof. Manabu Kano

 <div class="text-center">